lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

     ```bash
     python3 ~/aLENS/Utils/gen_flexible_init.py flex_fil_param.py
     ```

+### Example: Generating a bead-spring model of chromatin
-1. Look at the initial configuration files that were generated.
+* Look at the initial configuration files that were generated.
 Notice the new `TubuleInitAscii_#.dat` file has the Linker ID.
-1. Run the simulations
+* Run the simulations
-1. Visualize the results in ParaView.
+* Visualize the results in ParaView.